-- 62. In the context of an amount of unclaimed money, that amount will not be "earned" in the sense of goods or services being provided for it.
-However, it is an amount that is received in the ordinary course of the taxpayer's business and it is being treated by the taxpayer as its own money (in the sense of having been applied for the holder's use).
+- 68. Case N30 expanded the scope of the principles from Arthur Murray.
+In Case N30 income was held to be derived even though the services paid for had not been performed.
+The earning process was found to be complete once it was probable that the service would not be required to be performed. - 69.
+In the context of an amount of unclaimed money, that amount will not be "earned" in the sense of goods or services being provided for it.
+However, it is an amount that is received in the ordinary course of the taxpayer's business, and it is being treated by the taxpayer as its own money (in the sense of having been applied for the holder's use).
 As nothing further needs to be done by the taxpayer to earn the money, the only thing stopping it being derived is the fact it is subject to the contingency of repayment.
-As time passes, that contingency will become more remote. - 63.
+As time passes, that contingency will become more remote. - 70.
 Once it is probable that the unclaimed amount will not need to be repaid, it should be treated as income.
 The "probable" threshold is based on the test used in Case N30.
 A different standard may be more appropriate.
 For example, it could be argued that it is sufficient for an amount to be treated as income where it is "unlikely" that it will need to be repaid.
 However, on balance, it is considered that the case law better supports the slightly higher "probable" threshold.
-Practically, there may not be much difference in any event. - 64.
+Practically, there may not be much difference in any event. - 71.
 When it is probable that an amount will not be repaid will depend on the particular business.
 Business records and accounting treatment are likely to be relevant to determining this.
-For example, if business records show that once an amount is applied for the benefit of the holder under the proviso to s 4(1) of the UMA 1971, it is probable that it will not be paid back, then this would suggest that the amount should be returned as income at that time.
+For example, if business records show that once an amount is applied for the benefit of the holder under the proviso to s 4(1) of the UMA 1971, it is probable that it will not be paid back, then this suggests the amount should be returned as income at that time.
 If, on the other hand, the business records show that even after 10 years, customers still successfully request the return of unclaimed amounts (on more than just isolated occasions), then this may suggest that the amounts should not yet be treated as income.
 This will be a question of fact to be determined in each case.
-It is not possible to provide more prescriptive factors. - 65.
-In summary, an unclaimed amount will be derived when it: - has been applied by the holder for its own benefit (that is, the proviso to s 4(1) of the UMA 1971 applies); and - is probable that the amount will not have to be repaid (which would include situations (described above) when the amount is not legally recoverable; for example, under a contractual term or the Limitation Act).
+It is not possible to provide more prescriptive factors. - 72.
+In summary, an unclaimed amount will be derived when it: - has been applied by the holder for its own benefit (that is, the proviso to s 4(1) of the UMA 1971 applies); and - is probable that the amount will not have to be repaid (which would include situations (described in [71]) when the amount is not legally recoverable; for example, under a contractual term or a Limitation Act).